kantologist/Tuteria-Application/ReadMe.md

 $ virtualenv env

 # activate it with
-$ source env/scripts/activate  # for windows
+$ env/scripts/activate  # for windows
 $ source env/bin/activate  # for linux os

 # install requirements from txt with